ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 expansion requires using percent-encoding, so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".

-By virtue of the definition of the Capsule Protocol (see {{HTTP-DGRAM}}), UDP proxying requests do not carry any message content.
+By virtue of the definition of the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}), UDP proxying requests do not carry any message content.
 Similarly, successful UDP proxying responses also do not carry any message content.

 ## UDP Proxy Handling {#handling}